IgorMing/rn-tv-series/README.md

 - [x] fetch the list of shows and show the basic into the screen
 - [x] add more details on each list's card
 - [x] configure navigation
-- [ ] integrate the navigation library with the UI Kitten's navigation's approach
+- [x] integrate the navigation library with the UI Kitten's navigation's approach
+- [x] add search UI
-- [ ] add search
+- [ ] make search works

 ## Extras